cporras1/porrascpasite/README.md

 Control everything from one place:
 - **Site Settings**: Update colors, fonts, contact info, and branding
 - **Services Management**: Add, edit, delete services; mark as featured
+- **Blog Management**: Create and publish blog posts with AI assistance
 - **Contact Submissions**: View and manage all contact form submissions
 - **Real-time Updates**: Changes appear instantly on your website